“Original Sin”?? Inherited Sin?? Is Adam Responsible??

 All Have sinned: Romans 3:23 For all have sinned, and come short of the glory of God;

-We agree that all men have sinned and will do so until Shiloh comes.
+We agree that all men have sinned and will do so until the New Heaven & New earth is established.
 But, it is not because God has made men sinners.
 But, because every human in the flesh has rebelled against their Creator.

 Summary: All humans have sinned of their own choice.
 God did not supernaturally change them when Eve and Adam sinned.
 In Gen 4 we see God talking to Cain telling him that sin was at his door and he should rule over it.
 Sin is breaking God’s law.
 1 John 3:4 People die spiritually when they sin against God and are separated from Him.
 Isaiah 59:1-2 states that He won’t even hear sinners prayers.
 This is confirmed in John 9:31 as well.
 Because access to the tree of Life is removed from them they will not continue to live and die in their flesh because they sinned.
 We see the tree of Life show up again in the book of Revelation.
 We do know that they did not immediately die physically when they sinned so this must be spiritual death not physical death…

 Where in scripture does it say Jesus is our righteousness?
 Or He obeyed for us?
-It is about us!
-He who does what is right(go an sin no more) is declared righteous, those who dont obey Him, and live for the flesh are the unrighteousness ones! ( 1 John 3-7).
+It’s about our obedience to HIS calling and ordinances (the moral law which was from the beginning).
+He who does what is right(go an sin no more) is declared righteous, those who don’t obey Him, and live for the flesh are the unrighteousness ones. ( 1 John 3-7).

 The Condition of acceptance to God, integrity, virtue, purity of life, rightness, a state of approval by God.

 Faith is revealed in righteousness, Rom1:17, because faith ‘works by love and purifies the heart by Obedience to the truth Gal5:6, 1Pet1:22, so John 3:7 Clarifies: (In KJV)